Montana State University

 Bozeman, MT 59717-3540

 M.J.
-Kabaci is an instructor and graduate advisor in Family Financial Planning at Montana State University.
-She teaches online courses in the Family Financial Planning master’s program as part of the Great Plains Interactive Distance Education Alliance.
-She also teaches as an adjunct instructor in the Department of Financial Planning, Housing and Consumer Economics at the University of Georgia (UGA).
+Kabaci is an instructor and graduate advisor in family financial planning at Montana State University.
+She teaches online courses in the family financial planning master’s program as part of the Great Plains Interactive Distance Education Alliance (Great Plains IDEA).
+She also teaches as an adjunct instructor in the Department of Financial Planning, Housing and Consumer Economics at the University of Georgia.

 She earned both her bachelor’s and master’s degrees at Texas Tech University in mass communications.
 Previously, she worked in newspaper marketing in Texas and Washington, and she was development coordinator of a women’s shelter.
 She and her husband, Mark, have one daughter.